Do You Need Homeowners Insurance During Construction?

 Mechanical Breakdown

-Like dwelling under construction insurance, builder's risk doesn’t cover faulty workmanship, design errors or mechanical breakdowns.
-Planning ahead for such instances and choosing a reputable contractor can ensure financial protection on all fronts.
+Like dwelling under construction insurance, builder's risk doesn't cover faulty work quality, design errors or mechanical breakdowns.
+Plan ahead and choose a reputable contractor for financial protection.

 mglogo icon